 1. The first clause addresses the litigants; the witnesses; and by implication, the judge.
-Giving unsubstantiated hearsay testimony in judicial proceedings is prohibited; such testimony is in-
+Giving unsubstantiated hearsay testimony in judicial proceedings is prohibited; such testimony is inperson, unlike the animal, is the ability to control appetite.

 27. You shall not revile God Akiva understands the words as prohibiting blasphemy against God.
 Ishmael takes them to refer to judges (as in Exod.
 21:6).
 The rich and powerful are not to curse a judicial system that prevents them from exploiting the poor.